Tid-Bits, Tics, Left-overs, Loose Ends, Nits, & News

 Mountains, Mercy, and Miracles: Some ideas in the mix include this title.
-There is sometihing spiritual, wonderful, kind of Close-to-God about living in the mountains.
+There is something spiritual, wonderful, kind of Close-to-God about living in the mountains.
 From valley to peak, there is a constant variety of experiences and sensations.
 For many, it just seems they are closer to Heaven.
 Not to discount the sea shore, the vast plains, the stark desert and many other earthly blessings.
 We should make the best of what we have; and right now, right here, it’s mountains.

 Mountain people are special, unique, and a study in mercy.
 They can be the sternest folks imaginable, but also carry hearts of pure gold.
-Pain is a part of their culture and they have endured it for generationos.
+Pain is a part of their culture and they have endured it for generations.
 Their experience teaches them to be especially sensitive to the needs of others.

 As for miracles, mountain people are experts.
-After enduring pain, loss, and unimaginable disasters, they appreciate devine intervention, heavenly help, and Godly generousity.
+After enduring pain, loss, and unimaginable disasters, they appreciate divine intervention, heavenly help, and Godly generosity.
 Moses and the prophets have nothing on mountaineers.
 They are close to God and God frequently touches them.
 There is a special relationship between these beautiful souls and their maker.
 It is private, personal, and powerful.
 They don’t take it for granted.
 They fear and love God concurrently.